GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Improved: Modified code to allow using Custom Content fields on the Edit Screen with the [DIY Layout](https://www.gravitykit.com/extensions/diy-layout/)

 = 2.16.4 on December 23, 2022 =

 * Fixed: Prevent possible conflict in the View editor with themes/plugins that use Bootstrap's tooltip library